ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

+# Archived

+> This repository has been archived.
+No new features are added, because .NET Core is included in Microsoft Update now.
+For more information see [.NET Core coming to Microsoft Update](https://devblogs.microsoft.com/dotnet/net-core-updates-coming-to-microsoft-update/).

 # Install .NET Core Runtime & Hosting Task

 Azure DevOps pipeline task that downloads and installs the latest .NET Core runtime and hosting bundle.